efdevcon/DIPs/DIPs/DIP-69.md

 - Community-created quest content could be incorporated with proper review
 - Achievement NFTs could integrate with existing Starknet NFT standards

-### Budget and Timeline Considerations
+### Budget and Timeline

+**This activation will require no external budget.**

 Given the relatively short amount of time before Devconnect (<4 weeks), successfully executing on this project will require a tight scope.
 Design and development of the adventure will be led by myself in my capacity as Cartridge Developer Relations.
 I have 6 years of experience with smart contract development and have high confidence that a 6-stage adventure is realistic to implement in our time frame.

 **Contingency**: If development challenges arise, we can scale down to 4 levels (2 onchain games, 2 community hub quests) while maintaining the core experience and demonstration of Cartridge/Dojo capabilities.

-Given that this activation is meant to primarily highlight the capabilities of the Cartridge/Dojo gaming stack, we are not asking for any budget apart from communications and logistical support and introductions to community hubs.
+Given that this activation is meant to primarily highlight the capabilities of the Cartridge/Dojo gaming stack, **we are not asking for any budget** apart from communications and logistical support and introductions to community hubs.

 ## Links & Additional Information